xiix0/scam/README.md

-You will forget that you ever knew me.
+You need more time; and you probably always will.